GustHomenick/PrivateArtInvestment/README.md

 ### Video Demonstration

-*The demo video showcases the complete investor journey from registration to receiving returns*
+*PrivateArtInvestment.mp4 showcases the complete investor journey from registration to receiving returns*

 ### On-Chain Transactions

-Below are real transaction screenshots from the Sepolia testnet:
+Below are real PrivateArtInvestment.png from the Sepolia testnet:

 ## 🏗️ Technical Architecture